 6. Mount Cook Lakeside Retreat

-Worth noting is that Mount Cook Lakeside Retreat often hosts ticketed events.
+Mount Cook Lakeside Retreat also often hosts ticketed events, from Valentine’s Day celebrations to photography sessions and more.
 Keep an eye on their calendar in case one of them interests you!

 7. NZ Alpine Lavender

 Imagine walking through a purple field full of lavender with three Southern Alps as your backdrop – it’s breathtaking!
-At NZ Alpine Lavender you can do just that.
-Here, you’ll find a huge field of lavender that you can explore and photograph.
-There is also a gift shop and even some accommodation available here.
-My personal recommendation is to try the lavender ice cream, it’s to die for!
+There is also a gift shop and even some lakeside accommodation available here, ideal if you’re looking for a calm retreat.
+I also highly recommend trying their lavender ice cream, it’s to die for!

 8. Glentanner Park Centre

-If staying the night or booking a tour isn’t your thing you can instead just stop in at the Tasman Delta Cafe.
+If staying the night or booking a tour isn’t your thing, you can instead just stop in at the Tasman Delta Cafe.
 Here, you can find an all-day menu including sandwiches, coffee, baked goods, and more.
-The cafe is open Wednesday through Sunday from 8:45 am and also offers WiFi (which you might need since cellphone data is very limited on the road between Lake Tekapo and Mount Cook).
+The café is open daily from 8:30 am to 4 pm and also offers Wi-Fi (which you might need since cellphone data is very limited on the road between Lake Tekapo and Mount Cook).

 9. Mount Cook Road Photo